earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/03-into-to-lidar-and-raster/lidar-raster-intro/2018-02-05-raster03-plot-raster-histograms.md

 excerpt: "This lesson introduces the raster geotiff file format - which is often used to store lidar raster data.
 You cover the 3 key spatial attributes of a raster dataset including Coordinate reference system, spatial extent and resolution."
-authors: ['Leah A. Wasser', 'Chris Holdgraf', 'Martha Morrissey']
+authors: ['Leah Wasser', 'Chris Holdgraf', 'Martha Morrissey']
-modified: 2018-07-27
+modified: 2018-08-07
 category: [courses]
 class-lesson: ['intro-lidar-raster-python']
 permalink: /courses/earth-analytics-python/raster-lidar-intro/plot-raster-histograms/